-Especially in affiliate marketing, where outbound link is essentially your product, tracking your links is important and gives you useful information.
-Even if you wouldn’t be an affiliate marketeer, … Read more
+Especially in affiliate marketing, where the outbound link is essentially your product, tracking your outbound links is important and gives you useful information.
+Basically for an affiliate, getting a … Read more

-Chances are, that you have already excluded internal traffic and for the most parts, you should not be bothered that much by URL parameters caused by you, with your … Read more
+Chances are, that you have already excluded internal traffic and for the most parts, you should not be bothered by that much by URL parameters caused by you with … Read more

 For various reasons, you may want to start tracking what your visitors are searching in your WordPress site.
 If you are using Google Analytics, setting up site search is … Read more